kamomehz/waveletCodingCNN/README.md

 Hello.
 Here is He.

-The work is about predictive wavelet based image compression inspired by many of my Laboratory researches, like [Mr. takezawa](https://github.com/bamboosteam/n1cnn)
+The work is about predictive wavelet based image compression inspired from many of my Laboratory researches, like [Mr. takezawa](https://github.com/bamboosteam/n1cnn)

 My workflow is